rickstaa/stable-learning-control/docs/source/control/running.rst

 Note that the ``h`` was given by the user. the ``ac-act`` shorthand was constructed from ``ac_kwargs:activation`` (the true name for the ``act`` flag).

 Extra
 -----

 .. admonition:: You Don't Actually Need to Know This One

     Each individual algorithm is located in a file ``machine_learning_control/algos/BACKEND/ALGO_NAME/ALGO_NAME.py``, and these files can be run directly from the command line with a limited set of arguments (some of which differ from what's available to ``machine_learning_control/run.py``).
-The command line susacrt in the individual algorithm files is essentially vestigial, however, and this is **not** a recommended way to perform experiments.
+The command line support in thet in the individual algorithm files is essentially vestigial, however, and this is **not** a recommended way to perform experiments.

-    This documentation page will not describe those command line calls, and will *only* describe calls through ``machine_learning_control/run.py``.
+    This documentation page will not describe those command line calls and *only* describe calls through ``machine_learning_control/run.py``.

 Launching from Scripts
 ======================